amiaopensource/vrecord/README.md

 All of options in the vrecord GUI (which appears when running `vrecord -e`) are explained below.
 If you want to feel like a college freshman you can choose "Undeclared" for any of the options below.
 You will be prompted later to make a choice before the program actually starts recording:

-**Select a recording directory** — Choose the location where you want your video files and metadata files to be saved.
+**Select a recording directory** — Choose the location where you want your resulting video files and metadata files to be saved.
 Vrecord will work with an internal or external hard drive.

 **Select video input** — Choose how the video signal will be entering the capture card.
+You can receive the video signal from Composite, SDI, Component, or S-Video cables.

 **Select audio input** — Choose how the audio signal will be entering the capture card.
+You can receive the audio signal from Analog, SDI, or Digital audio cables.

 **Select file format** — Choose the file format that you want the video to be saved in.
 This is also often called the container.